MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/troubleshoot-issues-for-admins/remove-an-email-alias.md

 Before you begin, make sure you've noted which user you need to remove the email address from.

-### Remove the email address using the new admin center
+### Use the new admin center to remove the email address

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).